Detached Garages & Accessory Structures

 - Location of new construction or demolition

 - Lot dimensions (in feet)

 - Relationship of adjacent streets, alleys, and easements to proposed new construction

-> - The required side yard setback is three feet from property line.
-For corner lots, check with Planning Department.
+- The required side yard setback is three feet from property line.
+For corner lots, check with the Planning Department.

-> - The required rear yard setback is five feet from the alley right of way.
-Check with Planning Department for more information.
+- The required rear yard setback is five feet from the alley right of way.
+Check with the Planning Department for more information.

-> - Garage walls, which face or are adjacent to other buildings within 10 feet, must be covered with 5/8 Type X sheet rock to the roof rafters or peak of the roof.
+- Garage walls, which face or are adjacent to other buildings within 10 feet, must be covered with 5/8 Type X sheet rock to the roof rafters or peak of the roof.

 - Residential garages are limited to 1,000 square feet maximum, and height of one story (15 feet to the peak of the roof).